mysociety/alaveteli/doc/manual/docs/customising/config.md

     <a name="forward_nonbounce_responses_to"><code>FORWARD_NONBOUNCE_RESPONSES_TO</code></a>
   </dt>
   <dd>
-     The email address to which non-bounce responses should be forwarded
+     The email address to which non-bounce responses should be forwarded.
+See also  <a href="{{ site.baseurl }}docs/installing/email#how-alaveteli-handles-email">How Alaveteli handles email</a>.
     <div class="more-info">
       <p>Example:</p>
       <ul class="examples">